derektypist/derek-dhammaloka-cv/README.md

 As a user, I can view my interests.

-As a user, I can view my GitHub Projects.
+As a user, I can view GitHub Projects of mine or somebody else.

 As a user, I can search on other user profiles (e.g. igorvanloo).